 Hospital mergers aren’t anything new in South Carolina, and with these unions of massive hospital systems come increased access to healthcare services for the state’s residents and greater professional opportunities for the systems’ administrators who oversee them.

-This growth in the state’s healthcare system has resulted in strong job projections for healthcare administrators in the Palmetto State – a 24.6% growth between 2016 and 2026.
+This growth in the state’s healthcare system has resulted in strong job projections for healthcare administrators in the Palmetto State – a 17.1% growth rate between 2018 and 2028.

 Healthcare administrators in South Carolina also earn the top salaries you’d expect of those whose job it is to manage and operate everything from major hospitals to assisted living facilities to ambulatory centers and more.
-In South Carolina, the median salary for healthcare administrators is $98,780 – just slightly below the national average salary of $99,730.
+In South Carolina, the median salary for healthcare administrators is $94,600, while its average is $106,360.

 Examining Job Growth for South Carolina Healthcare Administrators